rubys/bootstrap/bylaws.md

   - ii) adopting or recommending to the Members an agreement of merger or consolidation;
-  - iii) approving or recommending to the Members the sale, lease or exchange of all or substantially all of the $FOUNDATION’s property and assets;
+  - iii) approving or recommending to the Members the sale, lease or exchange of all or substantially all of the $FOUNDATION's property and assets;
   - iv) approving or recommending to the Members the dissolution, liquidation or winding up of the $FOUNDATION or a revocation of any such dissolution, liquidation or winding up;
   - v) enlarging or reducing the size of the Board;
   - vi) amending or modifying the eligibility requirements for membership on the Board or the classes of Members eligible to appoint and/or elect Directors;
-  - vii) terminating or suspending a Member’s Membership, pursuant to Section 2.11 above;
+  - vii) terminating or suspending a Member's Membership, pursuant to Section 2.11 above;
   - viii) eliminating the Platinum Member right set forth in Section 2.3(a) above;
   - ix) adopting or amending any IP Policy document, or amending or deleting